bluenorth52/Firearm-Education-Project/README.md

 This project will study the leading cause of death in all age groups [by firearms], what age group (if any) are most affected by the leading cause, and if there is a correlation in a state's total population and the total number of reported deaths.
 # Data Sources
-Dataset 1, US Census Estimated Population by State, Year, Gender, and Age Group (2009 to 2017) Dataset 2, US CDC Underlying Cause of Death in Population due to Firearms by State, Year, Gender, and Age Group *Please see FE Project Brief (01 Project Management) for links to these downloadable datasets
+[Dataset 1](https://github.com/bluenorth52/Firearm-Education-Project/blob/main/Firearm%20Education%20Project/02%20Data/Original%20Data/censusdata.xlsx), US Census Estimated Population by State, Year, Gender, and Age Group (2009 to 2017)
+[Dataset 2](https://github.com/bluenorth52/Firearm-Education-Project/blob/main/Firearm%20Education%20Project/02%20Data/Original%20Data/firearmdata.xlsx), US CDC Underlying Cause of Death in Population due to Firearms by State, Year, Gender, and Age Group
+*Please see Data Collection in folder 02 Data folder; this explains the original CDC Wonder dataset and the neccessary changes made for the purpose of this study
 # About the Code Creator
 This was a project of my choosing as part of my final for the Career Foundry Data Analysis certification program.
 I chose this project specifially because of it's challeneges and the opportunity to present an unbiased view at deaths related to firearms.